MedAmine-Zalila1/MedAmine-Zalila1/README.md

 **`Junior Software Developer (Web & Mobile Apps)`**
 # 💫 About Me:
+💻 Junior Software Developer | Passionate About Web & Mobile Development

-👋 Hello!
-I'm Mohamed Amine, a recent graduate with a degree in Computer Technologies and a strong passion for both web and mobile development.
-With a solid foundation built through academic studies and internships, I’m excited to apply my skills in real-world projects and take on new challenges in the tech industry.
+👋 Hi!
+I’m Mohamed Amine, a Junior Software Developer with a background in Computer Technologies.
+Recently graduated and excited to grow in my career, I'm eager to tackle new challenges and contribute to innovative projects.

-🔧 I specialize in web development, proficient in creating dynamic and responsive applications using HTML, CSS, JavaScript, and .NET.
-Additionally, I have experience building scalable backend solutions using PHP frameworks like Symfony and developing RESTful APIs.
-On the mobile front, I'm expanding my expertise with Flutter for cross-platform app development.
-I prioritize clean, efficient code, leveraging Git for version control, and thrive in collaborative environments.

-🚀 My goal is to become a proficient full-stack developer, working on innovative solutions that enhance user experience and drive business growth.
-My leadership role as Vice President of the Google Developer Students Club has further refined my problem-solving, communication, and teamwork skills, preparing me to contribute effectively to any team.

-🌱 I’m always seeking opportunities to learn, grow, and contribute to impactful projects.
-Whether through full-time roles or freelance work, I’m excited to make a meaningful difference in the tech world!
+🚀 What Drives Me
+Passionate about web development, I strive to build impactful web and mobile applications.
+My skills span front-end tools like HTML, CSS, and ReactJS, along with backend technologies like .NET and PHP (Symfony).
+I'm also enhancing my mobile development knowledge using Flutter to deliver versatile, user-focused solutions.

+🔧 Skills & Strengths

+• Web Development: HTML, CSS, JavaScript, ReactJS, .NET
+• Backend: PHP (Symfony), RESTful APIs
+• Mobile Development: Flutter
+• Version Control: Git and GitHub

+🏅 Experience & Leadership
+As a former Vice President of the Google Developer Students Club, I honed my project leadership and collaboration skills.
+My academic and professional experiences have sharpened my technical and critical thinking abilities, positioning me to thrive in tech-driven environments.

+🌱 Next Steps
+Committed to continuous learning and professional growth, I’m ready to take on complex projects, learn from mentors, and contribute to impactful work in my role as a Junior Software Developer.

 Please feel free to reach out to me via my LinkedIn profile.
 <p>